Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Problem Set-up and Preliminary Analysis

-This finishes the proof. \end{proof} {Proposition \ref{lemma:V_Vbar_difference} shows that as long as we find a near-optimal policy under the Discretized Environment, the converted policy will also be a near-optimal policy under the Original Environment.
+{Proposition \ref{lemma:V_Vbar_difference} shows that as long as we find a near-optimal policy under the Discretized Environment, the converted policy will also be a near-optimal policy under the Original Environment.
 Therefore, in order to develop an efficient algorithm, it suffices to find a near-optimal policy under the Discretized Environment.}